lmaccherone/Lumenize/README.md

     propertly remove from later ticks any entity that falls out of scope.
 Previously, deletions were not registered correctly by snapshotArray_To_AtArray.
 * 0.3.0 - 2012-10-13
-  * Support for instantiating ChartTime objects relative to now using strings (e.g. 'this day in Pacific/Fiji')
+  * Support for instantiating Time objects relative to now using strings (e.g. 'this day in Pacific/Fiji')
-  * Added tests and fixed some bugs for rangeSpecs
+  * Added tests and fixed some bugs for timelineConfigs
 * 0.2.7 - 2012-10-10 - **Backward breaking change** to the structure of the data returned by groupBy() to match groupByAt()

 ## MIT License ##